How to add SSH keys on Windows

 - Create a

-by pasting the content copied in step 1.
+New SSH keyby pasting the content copied in step 1.

 GRATZ!
 Now you can start working with Git!